Breakeven Analysis

 You need to sell at least 1,000 units to cover all your costs and start making profit.

-Your contribution margin ratio of 66.7% means 66.7% of each sale goes toward fixed costs and profit.
+Your contribution margin ratio of 66.7% is excellent!
+This means 66.7% of each sale goes toward fixed costs and profit.

 Frequently Asked Questions